-CAAG’s purpose is to support city public school children’s achievement and help ensure children at risk have a fighting chance of making a success of their lives.
+The purpose of the Education Action Group is to support city public school children’s achievement and help ensure children at risk have a fighting chance of making a success of their lives.

-- Analysis of educational issues and recommendations to the Board for action (to support a levy, for example, or issue on the ballot, or to oppose legislation before the Ohio State Assembly).
+- Analysis of educational issues and recommendations for the Board of Trustees to take action (to support a levy, for example, or an issue on the ballot, or to oppose legislation before the Ohio State Assembly).

 What committee members do: Under the leadership of Linda Wihl, and making use of her literacy tutoring program, Making Sense of Language Arts, members serve as tutors and testers at Winton Hills Academy.
 Members may also serve on a steering committee that meets during the year to plan, trouble shoot, and consider other projects.